 3.1 Take your second index card, and repeat step 2.1.

 3.2 Now you are again going to write out a color term on each line and in each column.
-But crucially, you must ink each term with any marker except for the corresponding color.
-In other words, you want to create a conflict between the ink color and the word you write on each line.
+But crucially, ink each term with any marker except for the corresponding color.
+In other words, create a conflict between the ink color and the word you write on each line.
 Again, you want to pick words and colors more or less randomly.
 If you are using a die, you can roll it once to pick your word, and again to pick your ink (rolling again if they happen to match).
 Or you can use to dice, of course.

 3.3 You know have the stimuli for your ‘Conflict’ condition.
 Note, your ‘Conflict’ and ‘No Conflict’ cards should have equal numbers of words.